Human Papillomavirus

 Most cancers of the vagina contain HPV.

 Many vaginal pre-cancers also contain HPV, and these changes may be present for years before turning into cancer.
-These pre-cancers can sometimes be found with the same screening test that s used to test for cervical cancer and pre-cancers.
+These pre-cancers can sometimes be found with the same screening test that is used to test for cervical cancer and pre-cancers.
 If a vaginal pre-cancer is found, it can be treated to stop further cell changes that can lead to cancer.

 Penile cancer